Configure the expiration policy for Office 365 groups

-- When deploying the expiration settings, there might be some groups that are older than the expiration window.
-These groups are not be immediately deleted, but are set to 30 days until expiration.
+- When you first set up expiration, any groups that are older than the expiration interval are set to 30 days until expiration.
 The first renewal notification email is sent out within a day.
 For example, Group A was created 400 days ago, and the expiration interval is set to 180 days.
 When you apply expiration settings, Group A has 30 days before it is deleted, unless the owner renews it.

 - When a dynamic group is deleted and restored, it is seen as a new group and re-populated according to the rule.
 This process might take up to 24 hours.